HL7/davinci-ecdx/input/includes/task-scenario1-authorization.md

 ##### Example 5:

-Note: Formal authorization is optional - and won't be typical {:.bg-info}
+Note: Formal authorization is optional and typically in provider to provider transactions.
+{:.bg-info}

 In this example:

-1. The Payer creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
+1. The Referred-To Provider creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
-1. The Payer POSTS a Task to the Provider endpoint, the CommunicationRequest is referenced in `Task.basedOn`
+1. The Referred-To Provider POSTS a Task to the Referring Provider endpoint, the CommunicationRequest is referenced in `Task.basedOn`
-1. The Provider fetches and inspects the CommunicationRequest to review the authorization.
+1. The Referring Provider fetches and inspects the CommunicationRequest to review the authorization.
-1. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
+1. The Referred-To Provider polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
-1. The Payer fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.
+1. The Referred-To Provider fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.

-###### Step 1 - Create CommunicationRequest (on Payer system)
+###### Step 1 - Create CommunicationRequest (on Referred-To Provider system)

 ~~~
 {% include cdex-example1-authorization.json %}
 ~~~

-###### Step 2 - POST Task to Provider endpoint
+###### Step 2 - POST Task to Referring Provider endpoint

 **Request**
 ~~~